loconav-tech/blog/_posts/2019-05-03-monitoring-cron-runtime-in-rails.md

 ## Calculating cron runtime
 [whenever](https://github.com/javan/whenever) provides two ways of running rails scripts : rake tasks and runners.
-One easy way to calculate runtimes was using **[rake hooks](https://medium.com/@ochagata/implementing-global-hooks-for-rake-9a11632731a4)**.
+One easy way to calculate runtimes is using **[rake hooks](https://medium.com/@ochagata/implementing-global-hooks-for-rake-9a11632731a4)**.
 Rake provides **start** and **end** hooks which we can use to check start time and end time of a cron job.
 So, first we moved all whenever crons to rake based scripts (we had few jobs which were written using _runner_ syntax).
 But these hooks run on all rake tasks (some of which may not be cron jobs), so we namespaced cron jobs properly to make this hook run for cron based rake tasks only.
 Also, we used **redis** hashes to store start_time, end_time and task details.
 Here is the sample code,

 ```ruby
 # Rakefile